OUR PARTNERS, THE SPITALFIELDS TRADERS' MARKET HAVE ADVISED US THAT HUGUENOT DAY ON 12TH SEPTEMBER HAS BEEN CANCELLED.

 Walks will take place at 11am on the following dates:

 5th September 2015

 Festival Walks (Saturday 12th September)

-Festival Walks will take place on Huguenot Day, Saturday 12th September at Spitalfields Traders' Market on the hour from 11am to 3pm.
+Festival Walks will take place on Saturday 12th September at 11am and 2pm.
+Meet at Christ Church, Spitalfields.
 Price £10.

 Spitalfields: The Silk Weavers of Spitalfields (October)

 Date: Tuesday 6th October at 2pm Guide: Charlie de Wet